 I am pleased to welcome you to the website for the University of Arizona Department of Otolaryngology – Head and Neck Surgery.
-We are the newest department at the University of Arizona College of Medicine with a growing academic and clinical program.
-We offer advanced educational training for current and aspiring otolaryngologists, conduct ground-breaking research in our scientific laboratories, and provide expert comprehensive otolaryngology care for patients throughout Arizona and the Southwest.
+We are one of the newest departments at the University of Arizona with a growing academic and clinical program.
+We offer advanced educational training for current and aspiring otolaryngologists, conduct ground-breaking research, and provide expert comprehensive otolaryngology care for patients throughout Arizona and the Southwest.
 I invite you to explore our website and meet our dedicated team of faculty, residents and staff.

 Steven J. Wang, MD